Tax alert

 Generally, an express trust is a trust created with the settlor’s express intent, either formally or informally.
 As this definition is very broad, most types of trusts are express trusts.

 Certain trusts that were previously not required to file T3 returns, including bare trusts, are now required to file T3 returns including Schedule 15, beginning with December 31, 2023 tax years.
-However, as previously mentioned, the CRA announced one-time administrative relief for 2023 bare trust returns.
+However, as previously mentioned, the CRA announced administrative relief for 2023 and 2024 bare trust returns.

 What are the exceptions?